maghin0/portfolio-one/content/blog/weather-app/index.md

 </div>

+### Visit the website here: [Weather App's site](https://itisraining.netlify.com/)

-It's a simple app but i learned so much about API's as a new react developer this was my first build integrating weather's API to take search requests and return the API data back to my site.
+This app didn't take too much, but building it helped me learn so much about API's as a new react developer this was my first build integrating weather's API to take search requests and return the API data back to my site.

 <div class="kg-card kg-image-card kg-width-full">